 - Should there be any co-located meetings and/or conferences, the General Chair is responsible for ensuring coordination of events, programs, speakers, registration fees, etc. Co-location of meetings should be discussed with the ACL Exec in detail before being agreed to.
 With a number of larger events (e.g. EMNLP), ACL has a standing agreement implying that co-location is handled separately from, andare allocated to the ACL conference before the workshops are.

-- It is the perogative of the General Conference Chair to have a conference newsletter.
+- It is the prerogative of the General Conference Chair to have a conference newsletter.
 Although such newsletters have been very informative in the past, it is not required.
 Examples of past newsletters can be found at newsletters from previous conferences

 - Information about ACL Conference Organization

 The conference is supposed to be self-financing (at least); it is one of the two major revenue sources for the ACL, and all profits belong to the ACL.
-Thus costs (to support invited speakers, conference giveaways freebies, proceedings printing, etc.) must be weighed carefully against potential income from grants and registrations.
+Thus costs (to support invited speakers, conference giveaways/freebies, proceedings printing, etc.) must be weighed carefully against potential income from grants and registrations.

-Certain steps require approvasl by the ACL Exec or its members; see the ACL policy on Exec involvement.
+Certain steps require approval by the ACL Exec or its members; see the ACL policy on Exec involvement.
 The General Chair must work with the Exec to provide the required information in a timely manner.